• BG3 Shadowheart Build Guide

 • Flaming Sphere – Summon a flaming sphere that deals 2d6 Fire damage to nearby enemies and objects.
 It also sheds bright light in a 6 metre radius, and dim light for an additional 6 metres.
 On a successful save, enemy creatures still take half damage.
 Requires Concentration, and will continue damaging enemies close to the sphere each turn.

 • Scorching Ray – Hurl three rays of fire.
-Make a ranged spell attack for each ray.
 For each ray that hits, you deal 2d6 Fire damage.
 You can hurl the rays at one target or several.
-Later on you can upcast the spell – each spell level will add another spell projectile.
+Later on, you can upcast the spell – each spell level will add another spell projectile.
 I often find this spell to be a bit disappointing, but when you get lucky and all of the Rays hit, it can do really good damage.

 Level 4 – Shadowheart Build Baldur’s Gate 3 for PC/PS5

-At Level 4 you’ll need to choose a Feat for your Cleric Build.
+At Level 4, you’ll need to choose a Feat for your Cleric Build.
 Feats are powerful passive effects for your character that can enable a specific build or simply boost your stats.
 We strongly recommend choosing Ability Improvement, which will give you two additional Ability Points.
-Put them both into Wisdom, which should allow you to reach 19 Wisdom.
+Put them both into Wisdom, allowing you to reach 18 Wisdom.
+This will make your spells stronger.

 You’ll also gain another First Level and Second Level Spell Slot, and you’ll need to choose another Cantrip.
-We’ll pick up Thaumaturgy, which is very occasionally useful in dialogue checks.
+We’ll pick up Thaumaturgy, which occasionally is useful in dialogue checks.

 • Spiritual Weapon – Summon a spiritual weapon to help you in combat.
-The weapon can be controlled and deals Force damage.
+The weapon can be controlled and deals Force Damage.
 This is good for dealing extra damage in the early-game, and it’s also good for distracting enemies when you’re outnumbered.
 Enemies will often waste their time attacking this instead of your party members.
-It only has 20 HP but it is resistant to most damage, so it’s actually good for this purpose.
+It only has 20 HP, but it is resistant to most damage, so it’s good for this purpose.

 • Enhance Ability – Choose an ability and give yourself or an ally Advantage in all checks of that ability until you lose Concentration on the spell.
 This is a very powerful buff for both combat and non-combat situations, but it does prevent you from casting any other Concentration spells.